 What else to do with grass clippings?

 - Composting it.
-Clippings are a good source of nitrogen to introduce to other organic materials in a compost pile.
+Lawn clippings are a good source of nitrogen to introduce to other organic materials in a compost pile.
 The nitrogen levels will assist in the breaking down process when paired with other carbon-rich materials.
 This later turns into a good soil amendment.

-- Add to your garden beds.
+- Add to your vegetable garden beds.
 Use it as a nutritious top dressing for raised beds.

 - Livestock feed.
 Although the fermentation process of cut grass is not suitable for all livestock, you can feed cows on fresh cuttings.
 It is also more digestible than hay.